nixworks/public/news/2017/06/12/foreign-relations-of-panama-panama-severs-diplomatic-ties-with-taiwan-and-establishes-formal-relations-with-china.md

 ### [2017-06-12](/news/2017/06/12/index.md)

-# Foreign relations of Panama, Panama severs diplomatic ties with Taiwan and establishes formal relations with China.
+# Foreign relations of Panama / Panama severs diplomatic ties with Taiwan and establishes formal relations with China.